|

 - Maintaining a relaxed state throughout the day - 1 point

-Here the goal is to use a variety of relaxation techniques
+Here the goal is to use various relaxation techniques

 (breathing, massage, etc.).